derekvawdrey/website-to-chatbot/README.md

 # How to use
 1. Download the repository
 2. Install requirements.txt (python3 -m pip install -r ./requirements.txt)
+3. Migrate the database (python3 manage.py migrate)
-3. Create a pinecone.io free database (and OpenAI API account)
+4. Create a pinecone.io free database (and OpenAI API account)
-4. Create a .env file in the webtochatbot folder
+5. Create a .env file in the webtochatbot folder
 ```
     SECRET_KEY=anything_good_here
     OPENAI_API_KEY=xxx